allain/servicify/README.md

-#servicify
+# servicify

 **NOTE:** Work in progress!

 Servicify is a service registry tool that allows you to trivially turn a node package into a consumable web service.

-Like seaport, it supports semver.
+Like seaport, it supports semver, so that you can have multiple versions of a service running at the same time.

 ## Installation